Context: Competing With 10,000 Ads for an Eight-Second Attention Span.

 With the arrival of on-demand warehousing and distribution providers like Ware2Go, small and mid-sized businesses that historically have never had access to 1-2-day shipping services now do for a fraction of the cost compared to traditional providers.
 The on-demand model works by connecting companies with warehouses across the country that have excess storage space available.
 Businesses with smaller inventory requirements can then leverage this excess space as needed to position their products much closer to end customers and expedite the delivery process.

-Because these warehousing and distribution services are “on-demand”, there are no inventory minimums or long-term contracts associated with your usage.
+Because these warehousing and distribution services are “on-demand”, you pay only for the space you need when you need it.
 You can store as much product as you want, for as long as you want, at little cost to yourself.
 And, because the on-demand provider manages all pick, pack, and shipping services on your behalf, your customers get 1-2-day shipping without adding any burden to your staff.
 This effectively ties together the optimal customer experience you are looking to achieve; a unique product, delivered in a unique fashion, within a day or two of the customer’s purchase.

 While the above-outlined combination may sound excessive to some, the simple truth is that today’s consumers have more options available to them than at any point in history.
 And, more businesses than ever before are leveraging an ever-expanding list of innovative methods to compete for their limited attention span.
 With this in mind, why wouldn’t you take advantage of every opportunity to showcase the uniqueness of your brand?
 In an increasingly competitive environment, customized packaging and expedited delivery might make all the difference.